GamerPablito/HaxeGJClient/README.md

   public static var key:String = ''; // Your Game Private Key
 }
 ```
-4. When you're about to upload the source code to GitHub, you must go first to the `.gitignore` file, this is where the ignored files are specified to GitHub for don't include them in commits, if you don't have one so create one, then add the directory of the `GJKeys.hx` file to it (this to make GitHub to don't upload that file)
+4. When you're about to upload the source code to GitHub, you must go first to the `.gitignore` file, this is where the ignored files are specified to GitHub for don't include them in commits, if you don't have one so create one, then add the directory of the `GJKeys.hx` file to it (this to make GitHub to don't upload that file).
 Example:
 ```
 export/